zoohuyvn/ATMSimulation/README.md

 # ATM Simulation
-Final project in Java and Base project I for ATM simulation of Semester II at VKU.
+Final project with Java and Base project I for ATM simulation of Semester II at VKU.

 ## 📍 Features
 - Multithreading (transaction management)